mobily-enterprises/js-kit/public/dojo.md

         - Runs `dojo/on.emit(this.domNode, 'event', listener)`.
 So, it emits down to `this.domNode`, through the widget's DOM
         - The event **will _not_ bubble up synthetically** in any case (unlike synthetic events emitted with `dojo/emit()` over widgets

+*** QUESTION: with `widget.emit()`, doesn't this mean that in some cases TWO callbacks will be called when emitting 'success': one will be the listener set up with `widget.on('success', listener)` and one will be the widget's `this.onsuccess()` method?
+Is that the behaviour to expect?

 *** QUESTION: there is no logic to bubble up 'event' in _Widgetbase, I guess because the DOM will do that.
 But isn't this a bit inconsistent? (see question above)